Chicken & Prosciutto Cordon Bleu

-You will definitely beat the post-holiday bleus with this rich, satisfying restaurant-worthy classic.
-It’s a perfect dinner idea for a cozy night in.
+This rich, satisfying restaurant-worthy classic is a perfect dinner idea for a cozy night in.
 Tender chicken is wrapped around rich prosciutto (ba-bye ham) and Swiss cheese, breaded with panko and roasted to crispy perfection.
 It’s finished with a shallot-mustard-cream sauce and served with garlicky, buttery rice and green beans with crunchy almonds.
 Get ready for the oohs and aahs when you cut into this beauty and see that molten cheese!

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Chicken Stock Concentrate

 • Adjust rack to top position and preheat oven to 425 degrees.
 Lightly oil a baking sheet.
 Wash and dry produce. • Finely chop parsley.
 Halve, peel, and finely chop shallot.
 Trim green beans if necessary.
 Quarter lemon. • Melt 1 TBSP plain butter (2 TBSP for 4 servings) in a medium pan over medium-high heat.
 Add panko and toast, stirring, until golden and fragrant, 2-3 minutes. • Turn off heat; transfer to a shallow dish and stir in garlic powder, half the parsley, and a pinch of salt and pepper.
 Wipe out pan.